neha-adnani/SQL_Music-Store-Analysis/README.md

 1. *Prerequisites*:
   * Install Power BI Desktop.
-  * Access to a PostgreSQL database with the specified tables and data.
+  * Access to PostgreSQL database with the specified tables and data.

     Note: You will need to update the data source settings in Power BI Desktop to point to your PostgreSQL instance.
 2. *Download the Project*: